HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Under Armour (UA, UAA) Investors with Significant Losses to Contact Its Attorneys, Reminds Investors of Application Deadline

 SAN FRANCISCO, Dec.
-06, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Under Armour, Inc. (NYSE: UA, UAA) investors who have suffered losses in excess of $100,000 to submit their losses now to learn if they qualify to recover compensable damages.
-A securities fraud class action has been filed against the company and senior executives.
+11, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Under Armour, Inc. (NYSE: UA, UAA) investors who have suffered losses in excess of $100,000 to submit their losses now to learn if they qualify to recover compensable damages.
+A securities fraud class action has been filed against the company and senior executives and the application deadline for investors is fast approaching.

 Under Armour (UA, UAA) Securities Class Action: